-- The Grand Canal flows within 0.7km of the north eastern corner of the site. - A "canal supply" flows through the site (through the western section and the centre of the site).
-These channel flows into the Grand Canal to the north of the site. - A tributary of the Clodiagh River flows through though the eastern edge of the site. - All watercourses on the site are part of the Shannon catchment.
+- The Grand Canal flows within 0.7km of the north eastern corner of the site. - Two sections of the "canal supply" flow through the site (through the western section and the centre of the site).
+These streams flow into the Grand Canal to the north of the site.
+However, it is not known if hydrology of the bog is connected to these streams (unlikely). - A tributary of the Clodiagh River flows through though the eastern edge of the site. - All watercourses on the site are part of the Shannon catchment.